Three Dog Night: 2000–2012

 Original bassist Joe Schermie died on March 26, 2002.
 In May 2002 the band released Three Dog Night with The London Symphony Orchestra.
 The album was recorded in Los Angeles and in London at Abbey Road Studios and includes two new songs: "Overground" and "Sault Ste.
 Marie".
 They also released a DVD of a filmed symphony performance from 2000 titled Three Dog Night Live With the Tennessee Symphony Orchestra in May 2002.
 In the summer of 2004, 80s bassist Scott Manzo returned briefly to fill in for Paul Kingery.

 In October 2004, Three Dog Night released The 35th Anniversary Hits Collection Featuring The London Symphony Orchestra.
-The album includes live versions of "Eli's Coming", "Brickyard Blues", "Try a Little Tenderness", and "Family of Man".
+The album includes the two previously released new songs plus live versions of "Eli's Coming", "Brickyard Blues", "Try a Little Tenderness", and "Family of Man".
 In August 2008, they released Three Dog Night Greatest Hits Live, a compilation of previously unissued live recordings from concerts in Frankfurt, Germany and Edmonton, London in 1972 and 1973.
 On October 24, 2009, they released three new songs: "Heart of Blues", "Prayer of the Children", and "Two Lights In The Nighttime".
-They issued two new songs on their 35th Anniversary Hits Collection Featuring The London Symphony Orchestra.

 2012–present

 In the summer of 2012, guitarist Allsup was hospitalized for an intestinal disorder, forcing Kingery to move back to guitar, while Danny's son Timothy Hutton played bass.
 This happened again during the summer of 2015 when Allsup was forced to miss some shows.
 On March 11, 2015, Jimmy Greenspoon died from cancer, aged 67.
-His place at the keyboards was taken by Eddie Reasoner who had substituted for him when he took ill in mid-2014.
+His place at the keyboards was taken by Eddie Reasoner who had substituted for him when he was ill in mid-2014.

-On October 21, 2015, Cory Wells died at his home in Dunkirk, New York at age 74.
+On October 21, 2015, Cory Wells died at his home in Dunkirk, New York, at age 74.
 In November 2015, the band announced that singer David Morgan would be joining them on the road.
-He was a former member of the Association.
+He was a former member of The Association.
 In April 2017, Howard Laravea replaced Eddie Reasoner on keyboards.
 He was formerly with Frankie Valli and the Four Seasons.

 When Three Dog Night returned to touring in August 2021, it was without Michael Allsup, who was replaced with Tim Hutton on bass.
 Paul Kingery switched back to guitar.
-Danny Hutton has stated during concert appearances that Three Dog Night has been recording a new album, before performing their new song "Prayers of the Children".
+Danny Hutton has stated during concert appearances that Three Dog Night has been recording a new album, before performing their new song "Prayer of the Children".